docker/docs/docker-hub/orgs.md

 ### Invite members via Docker ID or email address

 Use the following steps to invite members to your organization via Docker ID or email address.
-To invite a large amount of members to your organization, the recommended method is to [invite multiple members via CSV file](#invite-multiple-members-via-csv-file).
+To invite a large amount of members to your organization, the recommended method is to [invite members via CSV file](#invite-members-via-csv-file).

 1. Go to **Organizations** in [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}, and select your organization.
 2. In the **Members** tab, select **Invite Member**.